nueces/wikidoc/README.md

 	table tr:first-child { background-color: #ddd; }
 	table td { font-family: Verdana,Geneva,sans-serif; font-size: 8pt; vertical-align: top; padding: 5px; }

-	/* 	As defined by --print-media-type, the PDF will use media print.
-		The PNG however will use media screen.
-Use that to apply different styles to PNG and PDF */
-	@media screen {
-		table {  margin-left: 0; margin-right: 0; }
-	}

 	h1 { page-break-before: always; font-size: 26.6px; }
 	h2 { margin-top: 3ex; font-size: 20px; }
 	h3 { margin-top: 3ex; 13.3px}